© Jeff

 decrees within the last 10 years.
 The Campania region of

-such reserves: the reserve at Punta Campanella (at the end
+Italy now has six such reserves: the reserve at Punta

-of the Sorrentine peninsula); the underwater park at Baia (on the western side of
+underwater park at Baia (on

-the Bay of Pozzuoli, the bay across from Procida), the
+the western side of the Bay of Pozzuoli, the bay across

-underwater park of Gaiola
+from Procida), the underwater park of Gaiola (on the Posillipo

-(on the Posillipo coast), the reserve of Santa Maria di
+coast), the reserve of Santa Maria di

-Castellabate (in the province of Salerno near Agropoli),
+Castellabate (in the province of Salerno near Agropoli)*

-the reserve of the Infreschi and Masseta Coast (on the Cilento coast in the
+Infreschi and Masseta Coast (on the Cilento coast in the

 province of Salerno, near the towns of Camerota and San